While performing a Google PageSpeed test, you might get the following notice:

 Upgrade to W3 Total Cache Pro and improve your PageSpeed Scores today!

-Serving images in next-gen formats like WebP is a smart move for any WordPress site.
+Learning how to serve images in next-gen formats like WebP is a smart move for any WordPress site.
 It improves load times, enhances SEO, and delivers a better user experience.
 With the W3 Total Cache plugin, you can seamlessly convert and serve optimized images, ensuring your site stays fast and competitive.

 W3 Total Cache